 As stated above, you should not be able to see the water.
 The only time you should be able to see the water is when the salt is low.

 If you are able to see the water that means either the brine tank is not filling or not emptying properly.
 If there is to much water in the brine tank it reduces the brine salinity which prevents your water softener from recharging correctly.

-Other possibilities to why your brine tank is full of water or overflows.
+Other possibilities as to why your brine tank is full of water or overflows.

-- Clogged Injector – Make sure the brine injector isn’t clogged any it is free of any debris or salt deposits
+Clogged Injector – Make sure the brine injector isn’t clogged and it is free of any debris or salt deposits

 6. Dirty Or Worn Out Resin Bed